-Our expertise in models of government and governance, radical political thought and political ethics informs modules which combine empirical political study and theoretical analysis.
-Together, we will tackle questions which have puzzled scholars from the times of the Ancient Greeks, but remain relevant to all our lives today.
+Our expertise in models of government and governance, radical political thought and public ethics informs modules which explore contemporary political problems and debates via a combination of theoretical analysis, and empirical political study.
+Together, we will tackle questions which have puzzled scholars from the times of the Ancient Greeks, but remain relevant to our lives today.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.